 by Karen O’Keefe

-Going on or conducting interviews can be nervewracking – both for the job seeker and the person conducting the interview.
+Going to or conducting interviews can be nerve wracking – both for the job seeker and the person conducting the interview.
 These ten tips are designed to ease the stress of interviews and make the interviewing process go more smoothly.
 Use these tips the next time you need to conduct or attend an interview and perhaps you’ll improve your chances for success.

 Whether you’re a manager or not, consider the following checklist the next time an interview is about to commence.
 As an interviewee, these actions might give you a competitive edge.
 As an interviewer, they might help set your standards on how you rate potential candidates.